F Sharp (programming language): Asynchronous programming

 The let! indicates that the expression on the right (getting the response) should be done asynchronously but the flow should only continue when the result is available.
-In other words, from the point of view of the code block, it's as if getting the response is a blocking call, whereas from the point of view of the system, the thread won't be blocked and may be used to process other flows while the result needed for this one doesn't become available.
+In other words, from the point of view of the code block, it is as if getting the response is a blocking call, whereas from the point of view of the system, the thread will not be blocked and may be used to process other flows until the result needed for this one becomes available.

 The async block may be invoked using the Async.RunSynchronously function.
 Multiple async blocks can be executed in parallel using the Async.Parallel function that takes a list of async objects (in the example, asynctask is an async object) and creates another async object to run the tasks in the lists in parallel.
 The resultant object is invoked using Async.RunSynchronously.

 Inversion of control in F# follows this pattern.

+Since version 6.0, F# supports creating, consuming and returning .NET tasks directly.